usert5432/lagrtools/README.md

 # Overview

-As of now, `lagrtools` has two main components:
+As of now, `lagrtools` has several components:

-1. A converter script `srcipts/preprocess` that takes a Wire-Cell graph dataset (made of pairs of graphs `(img, tru)`, c.f. `Data Format`) and transforms it into a simple dataset of heterogeneous graph suitable for `torch_geometric`.
+1. A converter script `srcipts/preprocess` that takes a Wire-Cell graph dataset (made of pairs of graphs `(img, tru)`, c.f. `Data Format`) and transforms it into a simple dataset of heterogeneous graphs suitable for `torch_geometric`.

+2. A helper script `srcipts/dataset_stats` that calculates various statistics of node features.

-2. `torch_geometric` data loader in `lagrtools/torch`.
+3. `torch_geometric` dataset in `lagrtools/torch`.

+4. `torch_geometric` transformations in `lagrtools/torch/transforms`.

 ## Wire-Cell Graph Format